govau/notify-client-java/DOCUMENTATION.md

 This is an email reply-to address specified by you to receive replies from your users.
 Your service cannot go live until you set up at least one of these email addresses.
 To set up:

-1. Sign into your GOV.AU Notify account.
+1. Sign into your Notify.gov.au account.
 1. Go to __Settings__.
 1. If you need to change to another service, select __Switch service__ in the top right corner of the screen and select the correct one.
 1. Go to the __Email__ section and select __Manage__ on the __Email reply-to addresses__ row.